nakaohideki/CRUD-Angular/README.md

 # Application deploy

-During this application deploy it was developed an integration with another open source data base.
-The access to this data base passed to be done by http methods, and the authentication process in the http request headers.
+This application deployment was done by integrating an open-source database into it.
+The recovery and storage data process is made through HTTP methods and the authentication process with data contained at the HTTP request headers.

+The code with these data was not imported to Git to keep the database access information confidential.

 To enjoy this application result integration, click [here](https://crud-app-angular-full-stack.netlify.app/).